mendicant-original/s9-e2/README.md

   - Rules that create tension between slowing down immediate danger and collecting all the needed resources
 - Create your own unique theme, don't copy the scenarios from the example games
-- To get credit for this assignment, your game must at least implement a single player mode which fully demonstrates the game setup and the different actions that can take place on a turn.
+- Implement at least a single player mode which demonstrates the game setup and the different actions that can take place on a turn.

 ## Submission Guidelines